-4.1 The SRA's Enforcement Strategy sets out its approach to the use of its enforcement powers where there has been a failure to meet its standards or requirements.

-4.2 The issues identified around not having P&Ps/PCPs, failing to undertake CMRAs on all eight files reviewed, and not having a satisfactory way of assessing client and matter risk, failing to sufficiently scrutinise source of funds on four files and not obtaining appropriate identification and/or verification documentation on three files are serious AML failings, and the conduct had the potential to cause significant harm.
-The firm undertakes the majority of its work in scope of the MLRs

-Solicitors Regulation Authority

-2017, with over three quarters in the field of conveyancing.
-This had the potential to open up the firm to a significant amount of risk of being exploited by criminals.

-4.3 It is a regulatory obligation for the firm to meet the requirements set out in the MLRs 2017 (and previously the MLRs 2007), which the firm failed to do.

-4.4 The SRA considers that a fine is the appropriate outcome because:

-- a.
-The agreed outcome is a proportionate outcome in the public interest because it creates a credible deterrent to others and the issuing of such a sanction signifies the risk to the public, and the legal sector, that arises when solicitors do not comply with antimoney laundering legislation and their professional regulatory rules. - b.
+- 4.1 The SRA's Enforcement Strategy sets out its approach to the use of its enforcement powers where there has been a failure to meet its standards or requirements. - 4.2 The issues identified around not carrying out CMRAs and not having a satisfactory way of assessing client and matter risk, inadequate PCPs and not carrying out an independent audit are serious AML control environment failings, and the conduct had the potential to cause significant harm.
+The firm undertakes between a fifth and a third of its work in-scope of the MLRs 2017.
+This had the potential to exposing the firm to a significant risk of being exploited by criminals. - 4.3 It is a regulatory obligation for the firm to meet the requirements set out in the MLRs 2017, which the firm failed to do. - 4.4 The SRA considers that a fine is the appropriate outcome because: - a.
+The agreed outcome is a proportionate outcome in the public interest because it creates a credible deterrent to others.
+The issuing of such a sanction signifies the risk to the public, and the legal sector, that arises when solicitors do not comply with antimoney laundering legislation and their professional regulatory rules. - b.
 There is no evidence of harm to consumers or third parties. - c.
-The firm recognises that it failed in its basic duties regarding statutory money laundering regulations and regulatory compliance, as identified during our inspection and subsequent investigation.

-4.5 The firm has cooperated fully, has admitted the breaches, shown remorse and remedied the breaches, and there is low risk or repetition.

-4.6 A fine is appropriate to maintain professional standards and uphold public confidence in the solicitors' profession and in legal services provided by authorised persons.
+The firm recognises that it failed in its basic duties regarding statutory money laundering regulations and regulatory compliance, as identified during our inspection and subsequent investigation. - 4.5 The firm has cooperated fully, has admitted the breaches, shown remorse and remedied the breaches, and there is low risk or repetition. - 4.6 A fine is appropriate to maintain professional standards and uphold public confidence in the solicitors' profession and in legal services provided by authorised persons.
 A financial penalty therefore meets the requirements of rule 4.1 of the Regulatory and Disciplinary Procedure Rules.